 - How to decide the number of hidden nodes in each RBM layer?

-- What are the potential damage when Gibbs sampling and Markov Chain are not strictly followed in practice, for example, we usually only apply CD-1?
+- What is the potential damage when Gibbs sampling and Markov Chain are not strictly followed in practice, for example, we usually only apply CD-1?

-- When could I know the RBM converge to stationarity? in other words, how many iteration do I need?
+- When could I know the RBM converge to stationarity? in other words, how many iterations do I need?

 - When evaluating RBM, why it is OK to use the reconstruction error instead of the log-likelihood?

 - Is RBM Learning features or Learning Data Distributions?